dalegambill/EF_LINQ_CodeFirst/readme.txt

 - In App.Config, demonstrates the correct connection string for accessing the SQL Server database.
 You could use a 'local database server', which Entity Framework assumes as a default, but I prefer using SQL Server, since that is Microsoft's mainstream database server.
 Note: A SQL Server database is only accessed through a server, a local database is local to your application only.

-- The related YouTube video (link goes here) gives some tips on installing SQL Server, since this project uses that database server.
+- The related YouTube video link is: https://youtu.be/xYYmRn5pFM4.